BudddyDudeGuy/Night-City-Refined/GAMEPLAY.md

    - Ping, Whistle, Distract and all covert quickhacks work without a breach.
  - [Better Access Point Hacking Netrunner Rewards](https://www.nexusmods.com/cyberpunk2077/mods/10355) gives you short buffs for breaching access points, like extra RAM and faster uploads.
  - [Trace Position Overhaul](https://www.nexusmods.com/cyberpunk2077/mods/12445) means not every enemy can trace you when you hack them.
 Netrunners can, and they protect their whole squad.
 Some higher rarity and robotic enemies can too.
 Regular gangers can't.
- - [Sonic Shock Prevents Trace](https://www.nexusmods.com/cyberpunk2077/mods/11438) brings back the old behavior: once you hit someone with Sonic Shock (blue tier or higher), your next hacks on them can't start a trace.
- - [No Spillover out of combat](https://www.nexusmods.com/cyberpunk2077/mods/24359) stops the Spillover perk from spreading your hacks while you're in stealth, so a spreading hack can't give you away.
  - [Intelligence based scanner time dilation](https://www.nexusmods.com/cyberpunk2077/mods/16270) makes the scanner's slow motion depend on your Intelligence.
 With low Intelligence, time barely slows down.

 <Details>